More arrests early Thursday after police clear protest zone

 The mayhem came after police cleared the “Capitol Hill Occupied Protest” zone just east of downtown early Wednesday morning.
 The group had occupied several blocks around a park for about two weeks after police abandoned a precinct station following standoffs and clashes that were part of the nationwide unrest over the killing of George Floyd in Minneapolis.

-More than three dozen people had been arrested early Wednesday, charged with failure to disperse, obstruction, assault and unlawful weapon possession.
+More than three dozen people were arrested early Wednesday, charged with failure to disperse, obstruction, assault and unlawful weapon possession.

 Mayor Jenny Durkan ordered the area cleared after two recent fatal shootings.
-Seattle police say they will continue to move people from the area or arrest them as neeed on Thursday.
+Seattle police said Thursday they will continue to move people from the area or arrest them per Durkan’s order.

 Sign up for Daily Newsletters